trungvose/typescript-data-structures/data-structures/stack/README.md

 ## Implementation

 Implement using built-in object as a map, with tail pointer.
-I came up with this approach to make sure the Big O notation for the dequeue operation.
+I came up with this approach to make sure the Big O notation for the `pop` operation.

 | Operation   | Description                                                         | Big O |
 | ----------- | ------------------------------------------------------------------- | ----- |